-Rocks 1 and 2 formed glacier tables over the course of approximately a week (see fig. 4a and b), after which they fell off the ice pedestal.
-Rock 3 was initially sitting on an ice foot, which grew bigger, while rock 4, although exhibiting dimensions close to those of rock 2 went down almost at the same rate as the bare ice surface and did not form any significant glacier table (see the supplementary material for pictures).
-The integration of the flux given by the model is shown in solid lines in fig. 4a and b.
-The best agreement with the observed data was obtained for a value of the adjustable parameter $Q{\rm LW~env} \downarrow = 340~{\rm W~m^{-2}}$.
-This corresponds to the longwave flux emitted by a surface with emissivity 1 at a temperature 278.3 K which seems reasonable as the physical meaning of this quantity is the mean temperature of the environment seen by the sides of the rocks (ice surface, others rocks and terrain surrounding the glacier).
-The agreement between the measurements and the model prediction is over all good for rocks 1 to 3.
-The model overestimate slightly the ability to form a table of rock 4 but the error (integrated over 6 days) stays under 3 cm for a total ice ablation of 37 cm.
-Fig. 6 shows the measured temperature of the top surface of rock 4 (solid line) as well as the value of $T{\rm rock}(t)$ predicted by the model.
+Rocks 1 and 2 formed glacier tables over the course of approximately a week (see Fig. 4a and b), after which they fell off the ice pedestal.
+Rock 3 was initially sitting on an ice foot, which grew bigger, while rock 4, although exhibiting dimensions close to those of rock 2 went down almost at the same rate as the bare-ice surface and did not form any significant glacier table (see the Supplement for pictures).
+The integration of the flux given by the model is shown in solid lines in Fig. 4a and b.
+The best agreement with the observed data was obtained for a value of the adjustable parameter $Q{\rm LW\,env\,\downarrow} = 340\,{\rm W\,m^{-2}}$.
+This corresponds to the long-wave flux emitted by a surface with emissivity 1 at a temperature 278.3 K, which seems reasonable as the physical meaning of this quantity is the mean temperature of the environment seen by the sides of the rocks (ice surface, others rocks and terrain surrounding the glacier).
+The agreement between the measurements and the model prediction is overall good for rocks 1 to 3.
+The model overestimates slightly the ability to form a table of rock 4, but the error (integrated over 6 d) stays under 3 cm for total ice ablation of 37 cm.
+Figure 6 shows the measured temperature of the top surface of rock 4 (solid line) as well as the value of $T{\text{rock}}(t)$ predicted by the model.
 The two curves qualitatively display the same behaviour.
-The mean temperature is slightly overestimated by the model on average (by 2°C) but the typical minimum (0-3°C) and maximum (22-24°C) daily temperature remain close.
+The mean temperature is slightly overestimated by the model on average (by 2 °C), but the typical minimum (0-3 °C) and maximum (22-24 °C) daily temperature remain close.